vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ### Slippage and Fees (Economic Risk)

 LPs should be aware that entering and exiting the liquidity pool with single-sided liquidity can incur a loss from slippage and fees.
-Moreover, the pool proportion at the time of entry and exit would impact the resulting slippage.
+Moreover, the pool proportion at the time of entry and exit would impact the realized slippage.

 This [calculator](https://calculator.archimedesfi.com/) can help users determine the expected APY from their position.
 Bear in mind the leverage fee and origination fee when opening a position, as well as swap fees in the underlying strategy, will require the position to remain open for some length of time before becoming profitable.
 Users should consider the opportunity cost of opening a position vs. supplying liquidity.

 Archimedes can control the pool proportion by providing adequate lvUSD leverage.
-They intend to keep the pool proportion near 50% for lvUSD at the time of computing leverage rounds.
+They intend to keep the pool proportion near 50% lvUSD when computing leverage rounds.

 ![](https://github.com/DiligentDeer/Assets/blob/main/lvUSD/pool%20limit%20for%20leverage.png)

-**Inflation**
+#### Inflation

 With dynamic emissions, Archimedes wants their Curve pool TVL to grow continuously.
 They are providing emission rewards to the LPs in ARCH tokens for this intended outcome.